-In this article, we explain child support laws in Illinois.
-We will explain how child support works for child support orders after Illinois' July 1, 2017 change in the law; how child support was calculated for orders entered prior to July 1, 2017; when courts deviate from child support guidelines; and the consequences of not paying child support.
+n this article, we explain child support laws in Illinois.
+We will explain how child support works for child support orders after Illinois' July 1, 2017 change in the law and how child support was calculated for orders entered prior to July 1, 2017.

-For much more on the current state of Illinois Child Support Law, check out our article: Illinois Child Support 2019.
+For more on this check out our article: Illinois Child Support Modification Explained.

 Further, an order for child support will terminate upon the child turning eighteen years old or upon graduation from high school if the child turns eighteen and is still in high school.
 However, child support will usually not be ordered past a child’s nineteenth birthday.